-Given the recent availability of motion products, changes in rotational features of Antarctic sea ice have not been quantified yet.
+Given the recent availability of motion products, changes in rotational features of Antarctic sea ice have not yet been quantified.
 This study proposes a method for the detection and quantification of rotational drift features in Antarctic sea ice at temporal and spatial scales similar to that of local weather events.
 This is done focusing on the Atlantic Sector that is more directly affected by weather variability (Matear et al., 2015), by computing the sea-ice vorticity using satellite ice drift estimates from the European Organisation for Exploitation of Metalogical Satellites (EUMETSAT) Ocean and Sea Ice Satellite Application Facility (OSI SAF) and quantifying the rotational drift of the sea ice within circular domains.
-This method proposes a measure of rotational drift of sea ice which could be used as a potential elimate-index with which interannual dynamical trends can be analysed.
+This method proposes a measure of rotational drift of sea ice which could be used as a potential index with which interannual dynamical trends can be analysed.
 Several ice motion products are operationally available, all of which undergo shared processing chains but use input data measured by different satellite sensors or remote sensing techniques.
 While a validation of the vorticity estimates is not included due to the sparsity of in situ data, a comparison between the relative performance of four drift products is shown.
+This study aims to investigate the role of polar weather on driving sea-ice dynamics, and to assess to what extent ice drift products are able to capture changes over the period of data availability (2013-2020).